lab-cosmo/mops/README.md

 - $P$ is a large vector of integers (of size $J$) which maps the dimension $j$ of $A$ and $B$ into the dimension $i$ of $O$.
 In other words, it contains the position within $O$ where each $AB$ product needs to be summed.

+- $n_O$ is the size of the output array along its first dimension.

 #### Output

 $O$ is a 3D tensor of floats of dimensions $I \times K \times L$, which contains the accumulated products of the elements of $A$ and $B$.